 The number of vested performance stock units includes any applicable performance adjustment shares.
-The adjustment due to performance reflects the incremental portion of the above-target payout (160%) of performance stock units awarded in February 2011 that vested during 2012 either in full or on a pro-rata basis due to certain types of termination of employment.
-There is no adjustment due to performance for performance stock units awarded in February 2012 that vested during 2012 due to certain types of termination of employment within the calendar year of grant since the payout of such awards is at 100% of target under the award's terms and conditions.
+The adjustment due to performance reflects the incremental portion of the above-target payout of performance stock units awarded in February 2011 and February 2012 (190% and 200%, respectively) that vested during 2013 either in full or on a pro-rata basis due to certain types of termination of employment.
+There is no adjustment due to performance for performance stock units awarded in February 2013 that vested during 2013 due to certain types of termination of employment within the calendar year of grant since the payout of such awards is at 100% of target under the award's terms and conditions.